David Suchet was always going to be a tough act to follow in the iconic role of Hercule Poirot, Agatha Christie’s Belgian detective extraordinaire.

 But after Kenneth Branagh took the plunge in Murder on the Orient Express, BBC1 has landed another Hollywood heavyweight for the leading role for their new TV adaptation of The ABC Murders: John Malkovich.

 He’ll be joined in the adaptation by a starry supporting cast for the show, including Harry Potter’s Rupert Grint (aka red-headed, Christmas-jumper-toting Ron Weasley).

-The ABC Murders will air over three consecutive nights at 9pm on BBC1 this Christmas, starting on Boxing Day (Wednesday 26th December).
+The ABC Murders aired over three consecutive nights at 9pm on BBC1 Christmas 2018, starting on Boxing Day (Wednesday 26th December).

 Who is in the cast of The ABC Murders?